neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/brainglobe.md

 ::: {admonition} Target audience
 :class: note

-This course is designed for researchers and students interested in learning about open-source tools for analysing and visualising whole-brain microscopy data.
+This course is designed for researchers and students interested in learning about open-source tools for analysing and visualising brain microscopy data.
 :::

 ## Course overview